mistertest/xcloud-shield/README.md

 ![Xcloud_beta_home_icon](https://raw.githubusercontent.com/mistertest/devtest/master/img/Home_xcloud2.png)

-NEWS 28/06/2021 *** XCLOUD PC IS OPEN FOR ALL *** NEWS 28/06/2021
+## Context

-Xcloud is the new platform of Cloud Gaming by Microsoft Xbox.
+Xcloud is the new Cloud Gaming Platform by Microsoft Xbox.
-The official App, exist only for Smartphone and Tablets Android at the moment,  and this is limited at the resolution 720p.
+Xcloud was on private beta, during some months, and it's public now for all from the 28 June 2O21 ago.

-I'm a lucky beta tester of the Xcloud Web App for PC: It's exectuted directly from the browser  on PC with the full HD resolution (1080p).
+The official Android App, exist only for Smartphone and Tablets at the moment, so there is no official App for Android TV, for now.
-I have the project to enjoy it directly on my box TV : The Nvidia shield Pro 2019.
+You can only use "Sideload" with  the Smartphone App, but performances are not optimized and the Interface is not thinked and integrated for Android TV experience.

-So i decided to coding an application for my shield TV for enjoying my games of my gamepass ultimate.
+I was a lucky beta tester of the Xcloud Web App for PC: It's exectuted directly from the browser  on PC with the full HD resolution (1080p).

-NEWS 28/06/2021 *** XCLOUD PC IS OPEN FOR ALL *** NEWS 28/06/2021
+I was thinking that it will be awesome if i can enjoy it directly on my box TV : The Nvidia shield Pro 2019.

-An official application from Xbox for Android TV will be coming but certainly in somes years.
+So i decided to coding, an application for my shield TV for enjoying my games of my "game pass ultimate".
-So it was a good idea and i am excited for working on this project and level up my skills on Android developpement.
+It was a good idea and excited project, for improve my skills in Android App development.